nautobot/nautobot/nautobot/docs/installation/index.md

 ## Dependencies

 This section describes the system dependencies required for Nautobot.
 They can be all installed on a single system, or distributed across your environment.
 That will be up to you.
 Our install instructions assume a single system install, and that is good for most use cases.
-More advanced configurations are also supported, but are not covered here.
+More advanced configurations are also possible, but are not covered here.

 The [installation instructions](#install-nautobot) below will guide you through a fresh installation.